Masaku12/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Directory: 0x01-python-if_else_loops_functions
 File: 1-last_digit.py

-2. I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game mandatory
+## 2. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game

 Score: 50.0% (Checks completed: 100.0%)
 Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.